Nitrosylsulfuric acid

-Nitrosylsulfuric acid is the chemical compound with the formula HSO4NO.
+Nitrosylsulfuric acid is the chemical compound with the formula NOHSO4.
 It is a colourless solid that is used industrially in the production of caprolactam, and was formerly part of the lead chamber process for producing sulfuric acid.
-The compound is the mixed anhydride of sulfuric acid and nitrous acid.
+The compound is a salt best described as NO^{+}HSO_{4}^{−} (nitrosonium hydrogensulfate).
+It is called “lead-chamber crystals”.

 In organic chemistry, it is used as a reagent for nitrosating, as a diazotizing agent, and as an oxidizing agent.

 Synthesis and reactions

 A typical procedure entails dissolving sodium nitrite in cold sulfuric acid:

 It can also be prepared by the reaction of nitric acid and sulfur dioxide.

-HSO4NO is used in organic chemistry to prepare diazonium salts from amines, for example in the Sandmeyer reaction.
+NOHSO4 is used in organic chemistry to prepare diazonium salts from amines, for example in the Sandmeyer reaction.
 Related NO-delivery reagents include nitrosonium tetrafluoroborate [NO]+[BF4]- and nitrosyl chloride.